UBC Sociology covers a diverse range of research areas that can be categorized by a set of four core research streams.

 Sociologists of sex, gender, and sexuality explore changing gender relations, sexual practices, inequalities, and identities across national boundaries.

 Sociology of Health

-UBC’s Sociology of Health rivulet focuses on health and wellbeing.
-It is broadly conceived in terms of physical and mental health, as an attribute of societies, communities, smaller groups like families, and individuals.
-Interests range from the social determinants of health, to the intersection of health and environment, health over the life course, public health and public policy, power and health, and the way organizations shape health.
+UBC’s Sociology of Health research stream focuses on social factors associated with health and wellbeing.
+It conceives of physical and mental health as an attribute of societies, communities, smaller groups like families, and individuals.
+It addresses issues such as the social determinants of health, the intersection of health and environment, health over the life course, public health and public policy, power and health, and the ways in which organizations shape health.